Taapeli/isotammi-addons/source/generatecitations/README.md

 -----------------
 Author: kari.kujansuu@gmail.com

+This addon should work with both Gramps versions 5.x and 6.0.

 Generate citations from notes of a specific format.
 Supports certain Finnish digital archives.

 ### National Archives (Kansallisarkisto/Astia)